nathants/bsv/readme.md

 ### [bsplit](https://github.com/nathants/bsv/blob/master/src/bsplit.c)

-split a stream into a file per chunk. files are named after the hash of the first chunk and then numbered
+split a stream into multiple files. files are named after the hash of the first chunk and then numbered

-usage: `... | bsplit`
+usage: `... | bsplit [chunks_per_file=1]`

 ```
 >> echo -n a,b,c | bsv | bsplit